 15 Minute Bean and Cheese Burrito

 Making quick refried beans using aromatics and simple seasonings couldn’t be easier, but you can use a can if you are short on time.
-Beans are full of fiber and plant-based protein so they’ll keep you satisfied for a long time which makes this mouthwatering meatless bean burrito recipe filling, and delicious!
+A few other basic ingredients and this meatless bean burrito recipe is ready in only 15 minutes, making it a mouthwatering option for a quick lunch or dinner.

 Why This Recipe Works